Hansynily/sunod-game-server/README.md

 Make sure your local MongoDB service is running.
 The app will use the `telemetry_db` database by default and create its collections and indexes automatically.

-Important:

-- You do not need a separate generic "NoSQL app"
-- You do not need to open MongoDB Compass for the backend to work
-- You only need the MongoDB server/service running on `127.0.0.1:27017`
-- If MongoDB is already running, you can start the backend immediately

 ### 5. Set environment variables